MichaelFroelich/FAP.React/README.md

   //Define within the lowercase get function whatever logic is used to generate the props reactivePage.get = (a, b) => JsonConvert.SerializeObject(new { name = "not the Computer, but in fact " + a });
+  //This works too.
+I'll serialise any clearly Json object sent as a string out of good faith to earlier users reactivePage.get = (a, b) => new { name = "not the Computer, but in fact " + a };

   //Direct FAP.React to the script file that defines the component reactivePage.IncludeScript("main.jsx");